sterzbiter/sterzbiter/README.md

 i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated, im also pretty sensitive.

-i do have ocastional rouch trigger (OTD) and can go non/semi verbal sometimes, so bare with me on those days!
+i do have ocastional touch Discomfort (OTD) and can go non/semi verbal sometimes, so bare with me on those days!

 https://artfight.net/~Anklebiterr
 <!--